potory/AuToolbox/README.md

 8. Run `AUTOMATIC111` and wait for it to initialize.
 9. Run the `run.bat` file and wait for the image generation process to finish.
 The generated images will be saved in the `Output/Images` directory, in a subdirectory named with the current date and time.

-## Available macroses for a config and prompt files:
+## Available macroses for a config and prompt files

 ### #mult